The bidding process

 Advance Contract Award Notices (ACANs)

-An ACAN is a public notice published on the Tenders minisite for 15 calendar days indicating to the supplier community that a department or agency intends to award a contract for goods, services or construction to a pre-identified supplier, thereby allowing other suppliers to signal their interest in bidding by submitting a statement of capabilities.
+An ACAN is a public notice published on GETS for 15 calendar days indicating to the supplier community that a department or agency intends to award a contract for goods, services or construction to a pre-identified supplier, thereby allowing other suppliers to signal their interest in bidding by submitting a statement of capabilities.
 If no supplier submits a statement of capabilities that meets the requirements set out in the ACAN, on or before the closing date stated, the buyer will proceed with the contract award.

 When a department or agency claims that there is only one source for a requirement, PWGSC scrutinizes the situation very carefully.
 If you feel your company can fulfill the requirement set out in an ACAN, you can submit a statement of capabilities for this requirement.
 If in fact your statement meets the requirements, the buyer will then proceed with the competitive process.